Global AI Regulations Everything You Need to Know

 Canada’s proposed Artificial Intelligence and Data Act (AIDA) would establish a risk-based regulatory framework with requirements for high-risk AI applications.
 The AI bill remains under parliamentary consideration.

-Brazil is developing risk-based AI regulation proposals modelled partly on the EU approach, though with adaptations for its domestic context.
+Brazil is developing risk-based AI regulatory proposals modelled in part on the EU approach, with adaptations for its domestic context.

 Middle East nations are investing heavily in AI development: